devilry/devilry-django/not_for_deploy/docs/user/index.rst

 Subject/Course administrator
 ----------------------------
 .. note::
-    For users managing one or more subjects/courses.
+    For users managing one or more courses.

 .. toctree::
    :maxdepth: 1